GLOBAL MARKETS-Stocks slip, euro dips before German ruling, Fed

 By Ellen Freilich

-NEW YORK, Sept 10 (Reuters) - U.S. stocks slipped on Monday while the euro dipped below four-month highs and U.S. Treasury yields rose ahead of potential new stimulus from the U.S. Federal Reserve and the European Central Bank.
+NEW YORK, Sept 10 (Reuters) - U.S. stocks weakened slightly o n M onday while the euro dipped below four-month highs and U.S. Treasury yields rose narrowly before potential new stimulus from the U.S. Federal Reserve and the European Central Bank.

 Markets are waiting for the Fed’s decision at the end of its two-day policy meeting on Thursday and, a day earlier, a German constitutional court ruling on whether Germany may contribute to the euro zone’s rescue fund.
 The ruling is crucial to the ECB’s plan to contain the borrowing costs of Spain and Italy.